Willjfield/maplibre-gl-map-to-image/README.md

 const options = {
     targetImageId, //* @param {string} REQUIRED: The ID of the target image element where the PNG will be set.
     [bbox], //* @param {array} Optional bounding box to fit the map before conversion.
-Default: null hideAllControls, //* @param {boolean} Optional flag to hide all map controls during conversion.
+Default: null coverEdits, //* @param {boolean} Optional flag to hide changes made to the map while preparing the image.
+Eg. Setting it to a different bounding box.
+Default: true hideAllControls, //* @param {boolean} Optional flag to hide all map controls during conversion.
 Default: false [hideControlsInCorner], //* @param {array} Optional specific corners to hide controls from.
 Default: [] hideMarkers, //* @param {boolean} Optional flag to hide markers during conversion.
 Default: false